How Risky Play is Good for Kids

-While outdoor and free play that involves risk can have a great impact in your child’s learning experiences, it is important that children are not forced or coerced into risky play.
-The purpose of risky play is for children to learn about their own abilities, limits and to become independent.
-All of these are great skills that will help your child every day for the rest of their life.
+Risky play that is outdoor and free play can positively impact a child’s learning experiences.
+It is crucial, however, that children not be forced or coerced into participating in such activities.
+The purpose of risky play is for children to learn about their abilities and limits, and to become independent–all skills that will help them throughout their life.

 THERE ARE SIMPLE WAYS TO SAFELY APPLY THESE IDEAS.